azagniotov/stubby4j/README.md

 #### The status page

 You can view the currently configured endpoints by going to `localhost:8889/status`

-#### Supplying endpoints to stubby

-Submit `POST` requests to `localhost:8889` at runtime __OR__ load a data-file (using non-optional `-d` / `--data` flags) with the following structure for each endpoint:

-* `description`: optional description shown in logs
-* `uuid`: optional unique identifier
-* `request`: describes the client's call to the server
-   * `method`: GET/POST/PUT/PATCH/DELETE/etc.
-   * `url`: the URI regex string.
-GET parameters should also be included inline here
-   * `query`: a key/value map of query string parameters included with the request.
-Query param value can be regex.
-   * `headers`: a key/value map of headers the server should respond to.
-Header value can be regex.
-   * `post`: a string matching the textual body of the response.
-Post value can be regex.
-   * `file`: if specified, returns the contents of the given file as the request post.
-If the file cannot be found at request time, **post** is used instead
-* `response`: describes the server's response (or array of responses, refer to the examples) to the client
-   * `headers`: a key/value map of headers the server should use in it's response.
-   * `latency`: the time in milliseconds the server should wait before responding.
-Useful for testing timeouts and latency
-   * `file`: if specified, returns the contents of the given file as the response body.
-If the file cannot be found at request time, **body** is used instead
-   * `body`: the textual body of the server's response to the client
-   * `status`: the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)

 #### Getting the current list of stubbed endpoints